By Boma Beny – Iwuoha

 Is ADHD Medication for Life?

 How do I determine whether a particular child still needs medication?
 I advise taking children and adolescents off medication once a year.
 If the symptoms of hyperactivity, inattention, and/or impulsivity are no longer noticeable, they stay off.
-Should these behaviors return, medication should be restarted.
+Should these behaviours return, the medication should be restarted.
 This process teaches adolescents about the challenges ADHD presents in their lives, and how to determine themselves whether medication is needed in school, at home, with friends, and so on.
 Medication should be used whenever symptoms interfere with the demands and expectations of a specific task or activity.
 It is not necessarily needed all day, every day.

 For example, a college student may learn that she benefits from an eight-hour capsule to cover morning and afternoon classes, but can be off medication while she relaxes, exercises, or socializes later in the day.
 On evenings when she needs to study, she can take a four-hour tablet at about 6 p.m.
 An adult may find that he needs medication at work but not at home, or for some social functions, but not others.